-Every unexcused absence after the second one will reduce your participation grade.
-More than four unexcused absences can result in automatic failure of the course; excessive unexcused lateness of 15 minutes or more throughout the course will be considered as one absence.
+Unexcused lateness will result in partial credit.
+Excessive unexcused lateness of 15 minutes or more throughout the course will be considered as one absence.

-According to university policy, students who expect to miss classes or exams because of religious observance must submit to their instructors, by the end of the second week of classes, a written list of dates that will be missed.
+According to university policy, students who expect to miss classes or exams because of religious observance must submit to their instructors, by the end of the second week of classes and no later than two weeks before the anticipated absence, a written list of dates that will be missed.
 Similarly, athletes should submit a list of events.
 If you can't make a class-due to illness, an academic commitment, an interview, or a major extracurricular event-and you wish to have the absence excused, ask the Dean of Students to review the request.